 Older, and not so smart

 If all this detail is unhelpful to your experiments, then please pass over it and read on.
+There may be some more helpful detail available on this page.
 Otherwise, what experiments might come to mind?
-We will return to this theme again.
+We will return to this theme of responding to our emotions again.

 For even more information, see if you can track down: